nameisprajwal/resume/Family/Output/ALL_UNITS_V2_ACTIVE.md

 2. **Expanded Property Base**: Daughters can now inherit not merely a female's self-acquired property but also ancestral property traditionally reserved for males.

 3. **Retrospective Application**: In *Prakash v.
-Phulavati* (AIR 2016 SC 149), the Supreme Court held that the amendment applies retrospectively to all daughters alive at the time of amendment, even if born before the amendment.
+Phulavati* (AIR 2016 SC 149), the Supreme Court held that the amendment applies retrospectively to all daughters alive at the time of amendment, even if they were born before the amendment.
 This expanded significantly the class of daughters entitled to succession rights.

 4. **Succession in Own Right**: Daughters now succeed to ancestral property in their own right rather than merely as substitute heirs.
 This represents a conceptual shift from women as contingent heirs to women as primary heirs.